About Pew Connections

 About Giving

 We are motivated by the love of God to give.
 Nothing is more precious than the gift of faith, forgiveness, and salvation given by the Father through His Son, Jesus.
 So, in response to God’s love, we give.
 Giving is your opportunity to share the blessings of God with others.
-If you would like to give via Tithe.ly you can download the app from the Play Store or Apple Store or visit the church and preschool website stmarkelko.com.
+You can give via Tithe.ly.
 We are St. Mark Lutheran Church and Preschool of Elko, Nevada.

 About Fellowship